oroinc/platform/src/Oro/Bundle/AttachmentBundle/README.md

 On the entity record's details page, this field is displayed as a link to download this file.

+## MultiFile Type

+**MultiFile** field provides ability to upload collection of files to any entity.

+Supports the following options: maximum file size, maximum number of files that allowed to add.

+On the entity record's details page, this field is displayed as a grid with links to download files.

 ## Image Type

 Image file type enables to upload images to any entity.